 Storing your furniture like a pro

-Living in New York City we know how hard it can be to fit everything in your little apartment.
-If you’re moving to the city, or away from it, Moishe’s Self Storage can help you in the process!
+Living in New York City, we know how hard it can be to fit everything in your little apartment.
+If you’re moving items like a bed frame, a table, chairs, a desk, and a sofa into the city, or away from it, Moishe’s Self Storage can help you move your furnishings!

 Research your storing options

 Before you start preparing your items for moving, take a moment to research what size you need, how much it may cost, and whether or not you need a climate-controlled unit.

 As you take inventory for your items, you’ll have a rough idea of the unit size you need.
 If you only have a mattress, then a 5X5 room is what you may need.
 If, however, you are needing space for a mattress, dresser, shelf, lamp, rug, and futon, you may need a room that’s 6X10.
 Each need is different.
 To better understand the size you need, check out this room size calculator.